JetBrains/teamcity-documentation/topics/pull-requests.md

 </table>

 ### JetBrains Space Merge Requests

-This feature monitors merge requests directly in the source branches of a source repository (forks are not supported).
+This feature monitors merge requests directly in the source branches of an origin repository (forks are not supported).
+If more than one merge request is submitted from the same source branch at the moment of the build start, TeamCity will display all these requests in the build results.
+However, only commits from the open requests matching the filtering criteria will be displayed as [Changes](working-with-build-results.md#Changes) of the build.

 The following parameters are available for the [JetBrains Space](https://www.jetbrains.com/space/) hosting type: